rsbondi/hyper-ace/README.md

 A hypersearch component for ace editor.
 This project is in the early stages.
 You can experiment with the plunk [here](http://plnkr.co/edit/TdxBKMzCRWuw9pmMqwab?p=preview).
-See todos in the hyper-ace.js file in the plunk or repository.
+See issues section for list of enhancements.

 Usage
 =====